WHAT IS THE RISK

 SPOT THE WARNING SIGNS

 Traffickers can use a variety of tactics, including using women or other “trusted persons” for initial contact and recruitment.
-Anyone can fall victim to trafficking.
+Anyone can become a victim of trafficking.

 You may be at risk of being trafficked if the person you are with or speaking to:

-• Approaches you in an unsolicited way such as to offer employment, transportation or other assistance.
+- Approaches you in an unsolicited way such as to offer employment, housing, transportation or other assistance.

-• Is forcing you to perform work, services or sex without your consent and/or using psychological pressure and manipulations to gain your consent.
+- Is forcing you to perform work, services or sex without your consent and/or using psychological pressure and manipulations to gain your consent (for example, requests you to perform domestic work or provide sexual services “to express your gratitude to the landlord” or to be able to stay in the house).

 2